openregulatory/templates/templates/techdoc/62304/sop-machine-learning-model-development.md

 * Data volume incl. appropriate backup
 * Data sources (e.g. outpatient clinics, hospital information systems, etc.)

-The Instructions on Data Acquisitions shall provide reasonable evidence about dataset composition, dataset size and technical requirements, including reasoning for why these specifications are deemed appropriate for model development.
-The output should be specific enough to provide the Operations team with insightful information to acquire the right datasets from partner organizations.
-It is documented in the Instructions on Data Acquisitions and must be approved by the CTO.
+The Instructions on Data Acquisitions provide specifications of dataset composition, dataset size and other technical requirements, including reasoning for why these specifications are deemed appropriate for model development.
+The Instructions on Data Acquisitions shall be specific enough both to enable employees to acquire the correct data and to serve as evidence if the correct data has been acquired.
+They must be approved by the CTO.

-**Data Annotations**
+**Instructions on Data Annotations**

 The Medical team and the Machine Learning team compile Instructions on Data Annotations.
-The instructions shall specify the way in which datasets shall be annotated by medical experts to apply labelling required for the training of the ML model.
-It shall provide a standard annotation style, incl. the accuracy and form of annotations (e.g. polygons).
-Annotation requirements shall be specific enough to provide the Operations team with information to evaluate the quality of annotations.
-The guidelines shall also provide a reasoning for the selection of labels and the methodology used to derive the ground truth for later model development.
+The instructions shall specify the way in which datasets must be annotated by medical experts to apply labelling required for the training of the ML model.
+It shall provide a standard annotation style, incl. the accuracy and form of annotations.
+Annotation requirements shall be specific enough both to serve as instructions and as evidence to evaluate the quality of annotations.
+They shall also provide a reasoning for the selection of labels and the methodology used to derive the ground truth for later model development.
 The Instructions on Data Annotations must be approved at minimum by the CTO, QMO and a medical expert.

 Both the Instructions on Data Acquisitions and Annotations shall be continuously monitored for adequacy and completeness and updated when necessary.